Marker Logo

 Under the Oaks

-Photographed By J.T.
+Photographed by J.T.
 Lambrou, April 29, 2022

 1. Under the Oaks Marker

+Inscription.
 On July 6, 1854, a state convention of anti-slavery men was held in Jackson to found a new political party.
-Uncle Tom's Cabin had been published two years earlier, causing increased resentment against slavery, and the Kansas-Nebraska Act of May, 1854 threatened to make slave states out of previously free territories.
+Uncle Tom’s Cabin had been published two years earlier, causing increased resentment against slavery, and the Kansas-Nebraska Act of May, 1854 threatened to make slave states out of previously free territories.
 Since the convention day was hot and the huge crowd could not be accommodated in the hall, the meeting adjourned to an oakgrove on "Morgan's Forty" on the outskirts of town.
 Here a state-wide slate of candidates was selected and the Republican party was born.
-Winning an overwhelming victory in the elections of 1854, the Republican party went on to dominate national politics throughout the nineteenth century
+Winning an overwhelming victory in the elections of 1854, the Republican party went on to dominate national politics throughout the nineteenth century.

 Erected 1972 by State Historic Preservation Office (SHPO) of the Michigan Department of Natural Resources.
 (Marker Number S0015.)

 Topics and series.
-This historical marker is listed in these topic lists: Abolition & Underground RR • African Americans • Government & Politics
+This historical marker is listed in these topic lists: Abolition & Underground RRAfrican AmericansGovernment & Politics.
+In addition, it is included in the Michigan Historical Commission series list.
+A significant historical month for this entry is May 1854.

 Click or scan to see